 Recitals at Lunch

-The lunchtime recitals are a little-known secret, and it’s a marvellous way to experience some of the finest song in the Royal Opera House’s sumptuous Crush Room (or nearby at St Clement Danes – see below).
+The lunchtime recitals are a little-known secret, and it’s a marvellous way to experience some of the finest song in the Royal Opera House’s sumptuous Crush Room.
 The recitals at lunch are led by tomorrow’s opera stars who form part of the prestigious Jette Parker Young Artists crew.
+Tickets £16.
 More details here.
+You can also drop into the ROH Paul Hamlyn Hall for a free Live at Lunch recital.

 Royal Opera House at the cinema